 Are you looking for a way to engage your child in meaningful STEM experiences?
 Are you interested in helping a small group of students solve a really big STEM challenge?
 Do you want to provide young people with an opportunity to develop 21st century skills?
 Are you interested in helping promote diversity in STEM?
 Are you concerned that COVID-19 might cancel some of your child’s in-person STEM activities and want to keep them active?
-If you answered “yes” to any of these questions, the Maryland Mathematics, Engineering, Science Achievement (MESA) Online Program might be right for you!
+If you answered “yes” to any of these questions, the Maryland Mathematics, Engineering, Science Achievement (MESA) Community-Based Program might be right for you!

 Maryland MESA strives to provide students in grades 3–12 with the opportunity to explore STEM through a fun, hands-on program.
 This STEM initiative: